mozilla/mozpool/README.md

 PXE Configs
 -----------

-PXE configurations should be edited in the database directly (in the `pxe_configs` table).
-The string '%IPADDRESS%' in a PXE config will be replaced with the IP address of the imaging server.
+PXE configurations can be edited with the `pxe-config` command.
+See its help for more information:

+    pxe-config --help

 Inventory Sync
 --------------